 1. Advancing to Finals

-When qualifying rounds have been completed, a final calculation of entry scores will be made.
+When qualifying rounds have been completed, a final calculation of scores will be made.
 Those scores will be ranked, and the top unique players in each division will advance to the final rounds.
 No player may qualify in more than one skill division.

 The determination of final qualifying standings will be made by tournament officials at the end of qualifying on Saturday night, and shall not be changed for any reason, including player error or tournament error.